Royal Roads University acknowledges that the campus is on the Lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.

 In these Lands, when a member of a different Indigenous nation visits the lands of another nation, they seek permission, beginning by acknowledging the traditional presence of the nation they are visiting.

-Asma-na-hi Antoine, our Indigenous engagement associate director, reminds us that doing this is a small sign of reconciliation — one way that we can affirm the past and present home of the families of these Lands and honour the practice of respectful acknowledgement of their deep ties to it.
+Asma-na-hi Antoine, our Indigenous engagement director, reminds us that doing this is a small sign of reconciliation — one way that we can affirm the past and present home of the families of these Lands and honour the practice of respectful acknowledgement of their deep ties to it.

 Acknowledgment, not welcome